Never under estimate the power of kindness, no matter what age we become

 Bullying has been around since the beginning of time.
 Stronger students born with the need to demonstrate their alpha dominance carefully handpick a pack of followers and collectively attack the weak.
 During the 1960s, this type of aggression was looked upon as a rite of passage, and something kids just had to endure.
 It gave true meaning to the survival of the fittest.

 Seeking ways to hide from the jeers, teasing, and physical trauma I began to endure at the hands of my classmates and ring leader, I discovered the best way to make it through the day was to become invisible.
 Performing the art of duck and cover, I’d conceal my body under my desk in hopes of staying in at recess.
 Dawdling at the end of the day, I made sure I was the last excused.
 And hiding in bushes became my new safe haven as thoughts of running away overtook my imagination — a place fantasy had once flourished.

 One day, after peeking around the corner to make sure the coast was clear, I ventured onto the playground when from out of nowhere, a tall, lanky girl ran towards me.
 Sure she was about to pour more acid over the newly ripped apart sores of the day, I ran.

 “Jackie, wait!” she cried.

-Quickly catching up, I slowed down and closed my eyes prepared to take another verbal beating.
-Grabbing my hands, she placed herself in front, and in a breathy tone asked, “Would you like to come over to my house today and play?”
+Quickly catching up, I slowed down and closed my eyes, prepared to take another verbal beating.
+Grabbing my hands, she placed herself in front, and in a breathy tone, asked, “Would you like to come over to my house today and play?”

-I don’t think any of us leave this world without experiencing some social pain, whether it be from bullying or just feeling inadequate.
+I don’t think any of us leave this world without experiencing some social pain, whether from bullying or just feeling inadequate.
 Sharing our stories is a present we can give to one another to remind us we’re not alone.
 What have you experienced?